 - 1. Launch Connect Director. - 2.
 In the navigation pane, click Administration > Features > Call Control > Bridged Call Appearances.
-The Bridged Call Appearances page is displayed. - 3.
-Do one of the following: - To edit an existing BCA, click the name of the BCA in the list pane. - To create a copy of an existing BCA, click Copy. - To create a new BCA, click New.
-The General tab in the details pane displays parameters for the new or existing BCA. - Review the parameters on all of the tabs in the details pane, and specify values as appropriate.
-For more information about all of the BCA parameters on the various tabs of the details pane, see BCA Parameters. - 5.
+The Bridged Call Appearances page opens. - 3.
+Do one of the following: - To edit an existing BCA, click the name of the BCA in the List pane. - To create a copy of an existing BCA, click Copy. - To create a new BCA, click New.
+The General tab in the Details pane displays parameters for the new or existing BCA. - 4.
+Review the parameters on all of the tabs in the Details pane, and specify values as appropriate.
+Note: For more information about all of the BCA parameters on the various tabs of the details pane, see BCA Parameters on page 200. - 5.
 Click Save.